alfille/eMission/src/emission_code.md

 ### Initial setup

-We will clone the **eMission** repository into that directory and later update by pulling changes into that directory.
+We will clone the **eMission** repository into `/srv/www` and later update by pulling changes into that directory.

 Note that you can fork the eMission repository, make changes, and use that repository instead.

 ```
+# get "git"
+apt install git
 # Clear out any existing web content
 rm -rf /srv/www
 # clone in code